 The Board of Management of Bunscoil Clochar Mhuire has set out this Enrolment/ Admissions policy in accordance with the provisions of the Education Act 1998.
 The Board trusts that this policy will assist parents in relation to enrolment matters.
 Furthermore, the Chairman of the Board of Management, Mr Peter Higgins and the Principal, Mr. Cóilín Ó Coigligh, will be happy to clarify any further matters arising from the policy.

-Bunscoil Clochar Mhuire depends on the grants and the teacher resources provided by the Department of Education and Science and it operates within the regulations laid down, from time to time, by the Department.
+Bunscoil Clochar Mhuire depends on the grants and the teacher resources provided by the Department of Education and Skills and it operates within the regulations laid down, from time to time, by the Department.
 To this end, school policy must have regard to the resources and funding available.
 The school follows the curriculum programmes prescribed by the Department of Education and Science, in accordance with Sections 9 and 30 of the Education Act (1998).

 Within the context and parameters of Department regulations and programmes, the rights of the patron as set out in the Education Act, and the funding and resources available, Bunscoil Clochar Mhuire supports the principles of: